 Truffaut developed a reputation for the passionate way he advocated for or condemned a film under his review, gaining the nickname “the grave-digger of French Cinema”.
-His most famous essay is A Certain Tendency In French Cinema in which he criticized the prevailing trend of psychological realism as being neither psychological nor realistic.
-In other essays he promoted many American directors who had been dismissed as mere entertainers.
+His most famous is A Certain Tendency In French Cinema in which he criticized the prevailing trend of psychological realism as being neither psychological nor realistic.
+In other he promoted many American directors who had been dismissed as mere entertainers.

 His first feature length movie, Les Quatre Cent Coups (The 400 Blows), ushered in the French New Wave.
 Armed with an auteur theory and a lighter camera, New Wave films became idiosyncratic and free to shoot on location.
 They had in-jokes for the cinematically educated.
 Many experimented with unconventional styles of production.
 Truffaut was at the center of this movement, and arguably his work outlasted it.

 Three categories serve to organize Truffaut’s films.
 There are the films of childhood and adolescence like The 400 Blows (1959) The Wild Child (1970) and Small Change (1976) .
 Then there are the loosely-adhering genre pictures that were most influenced by Hollywood, like Fahrenheit 451 (1966), Shoot The Piano Player (1960) The Soft Skin (1964) and The Bride Wore Black (1968).